Hawai’i Weekend Getaway: How to See the Best on a Big Island Road Trip

 The best way to get around the island is by car, which would be necessary for a Big Island Road Trip, so once you arrive it’s best to pick up your rental car or use Turo to rent a car from a local resident; a program much like Airbnb but for cars!

-Many people opt to be greeted at the airport with a lei greeting.
+Many people opt to be greeted at the airport with a traditional Hawaiian lei.
 While this is exciting and special, you can find fresh leis at a local grocer for roughly 1/4 of the price, so opt for that if you’re on a budget but still want to celebrate with this Hawaiian tradition.

 Head to your Airbnb and settle in for the night – you have a big weekend ahead of you.
 We ended up staying in 3 different locations as we hopped around the island so we could road trip and see everything Hawai’i has to offer.

 Get a good night’s sleep, because tomorrow starts a day packed with adventures.
-Welcome to your vacation!
+Welcome to your Hawaiian vacation

-Day 2 – Hiking, Snorkeling, & Swimming with Manta Rays:
+DAY 2 -Hiking, Snorkeling, and Swimming with Manta Rays:

 Step 1: Wake up, and realize you are in Hawai’i.
 Aloha, and welcome to paradise!